 2. Workflow Automation

 Another important feature of any CRM, but especially one that is implemented in a busy business like finance, is automation.
-Getting rid of manual tasks is a top priority for organizations that are overwhelmed with repetitive work like data entry, on-boarding, frequent follow-ups, and the like.
+Getting rid of manual tasks is a top priority for organizations that are overwhelmed with repetitive work like data entry, onboarding, frequent follow-ups, and the like.

 Find out about the Powers of Hyperautomation